oscar-bender-stone/honors-thesis/source/foundations.typ

 #import "template/ams-article.typ": (
   definition, equation_block, labeled_equation, lemma, remark, theorem,
 )
+#import "template/ams-article.typ": proof

 = Foundations

 We introduce the base theory needed for this thesis.
 We will keep it self-contained;
 additional references will be provided in each sub-section.
+We introduce an informal, set-theoretic definition, followed by the appropriate encoding into the meta-theory.

 #let PA = math.bold("PA")
 #let ZFC = math.bold("ZFC")